3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Related Work

 \section{Related Work}

 Many strategies have been proposed for volume denoising, broadly in the following categories.

-\paragraph{Classical denoising priors.} Classical structural priors such as bounded total variation (TV) \cite{candes2006robust}, sparsity in a transform domain such as wavelet or discrete cosine transform (DCT) \cite{yu2011dct, pierazzo2017multi}, median filtering \cite{yang1980median, zhu2012improved}, and nonlocal means filtering \cite{nonlocalmeans2005, 3Dnonlocalmeans2008, nonlocalmeansforCT2017, bm3d} can be effective denoisers for both images and volumes.
-These require only a few hyper-parameters and no training data, and preserve edges better than $\ell_2$ or Tikhonov regularization, but still suffer some loss of boundary structure under high noise.
+\paragraph{Classical denoising priors.} Classical structural priors such as bounded total variation (TV) \cite{candes2006robust}, sparsity in a transform domain \cite{yu2011dct, pierazzo2017multi}, median filtering \cite{yang1980median, zhu2012improved}, and nonlocal means filtering \cite{nonlocalmeans2005, 3Dnonlocalmeans2008, nonlocalmeansforCT2017, bm3d} can be effective denoisers for both images and volumes.
+These require only a few hyper-parameters and no training data, but tend to blur edges under high noise.
 Our method is inspired by Field of Junctions \cite{verbin2021field}, an explicit structural prior developed for robustly extracting sharp boundary structure in 2D images at low SNR.
-Our \method{} applies similar principles to directly denoise low-SNR 3D volumes.
-In addition, we introduce an optimization framework that fits the model from \emph{indirect} linear measurements, allowing it to be used as an implicit regularizer in inverse problem such as tomography (\cite{verbin2021field} requires an input noisy image rather than indirect noisy measurements of an image).
+Our work is the first to apply similar principles to low-SNR 3D inverse problems.

-\paragraph{Untrained neural priors.} Recently, neural networks have shown strong denoising capabilities.
-Untrained neural networks such as implicit neural representations (INRs) \cite{tancik2020fourier, sitzmann2019siren, saragadam2023wire, sivgin2025geometric}, Deep Image Prior \cite{ulyanov2018deep}, and Deep Decoder \cite{heckel2019deep} leverage the architectural restrictions of a neural network as a form of implicit regularization that can remove high-frequency noise through restricting model size or training time \cite{heckel2020compressive}.
-We refer to these methods as ``untrained" because the model parameters are optimized to fit each signal separately, with no larger training dataset.
+\paragraph{Untrained neural priors.} Untrained neural networks such as implicit neural representations (INRs) \cite{tancik2020fourier, sitzmann2019siren, saragadam2023wire, sivgin2025geometric}, Deep Image Prior \cite{ulyanov2018deep}, and Deep Decoder \cite{heckel2019deep} leverage the architectural restrictions of a neural network as a form of implicit regularization that can remove high-frequency noise through restricting model size or training time \cite{heckel2020compressive}.
 Like their classical counterparts, untrained neural networks can be effective denoisers and require no training data, but suffer loss of boundary structure at very low SNR.

 \paragraph{Data-driven neural priors.} Trained deep network denoisers can learn complex statistical features of a training dataset, allowing them to preserve edge structure even under high noise \cite{zhu2019seismic, jia2021ddunet, ho2020denoising, zhu2023denoising}.
 However, such models require large training datasets of clean \cite{dps, dpnp} and/or noisy examples \cite{noise2noise, surenet}, that are often prohibitive to collect for 3D signals.
 While denoisers trained on 2D signals \cite{chung2023solving, chung2024decomposed, lee2023improving} or small 3D patches \cite{3dpadis} can be retroactively applied to denoise a 3D volume, these applications are approximate and some 3D structure is often lost.